billkirkwrites

 "What Happened To My Hotdog?", Wee Ones e-zine, July 2005

-"Picture Day", Fun For Kidz Magazine, September 2007, with illustrations by Ginny Pruitt
+"Picture Day", Fun For Kidz Magazine, September 2007 and September 2014.
+Illustrations by Ginny Pruitt.

 "A Snip, Clip Trip To Joe's Barbershop", Stories For Children magazine, March 2009, with illustrations by Kevin Scott Collier